rulandry/rulandry/README.md

 - 👋 Hi, I’m Rugomoka Landry
-- 👀 A SOC analyst and developer
+- 👀 A junior web and mobile apps developer
-- 🌱 I’m currently pursuing software engineering
+- 🌱 Currently pursuing advanced cybersecurity and networking
-- 💞️ I’m looking to collaborate on various projects
+- 💞️ Am looking to collaborate on various projects
 - 📫 How to reach me: rulandry10@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: watching football
+- ⚡ Fun fact: learning new things

 <!---
-Landry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+rulandry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->